mapehe/FluxLab/README.md

 # FluxLab: High-Performance Computational Physics Template

 FluxLab is a modular CUDA C++ project template designed to bridge the gap between rigorous computational physics and modern software engineering.
+It provides a portable development environment that allows researchers to develop and run CUDA simulations seamlessly, even without access to local NVIDIA hardware.

 ## Purpose